The Empress (TV series): Development

 In December 2020, Netflix announced it would start producing a six-part series with the working title The Empress, based on the life of Austrian Empress Elisabeth of Bavaria (nicknamed Sisi).
-It would be directed by Katrin Gebbe and Florian Cossen, with Bernd Lange and Jana Nandzik writing.
+It would be directed by Katrin Gebbe and Florian Cossen, with Bernd Lange and Janna Maria Nandzik writing.
 Devrim Lingnau and Philip Froissant were announced in the lead roles.

 Filming

-Filming began in August 2021 and was completed in January 2022.
+Filming for the first season began in August 2021 and was completed in January 2022.
 The series was filmed in German.
 Netflix subsequently dubbed the series into 14 languages, including English.
 Subtitles were provided in 32 languages.

 The story line takes place primarily in Vienna, though parts of the first episode are set in Bavaria, where the young Elisabeth was living when she met the emperor.
 Nonetheless, exterior filming was completed in Germany, primarily in Bavaria.
 For studio work, the production moved to Babelsberg Studio in Potsdam.
 Location shooting was completed in cities such as Bayreuth, Stein, Bamberg, Dinkelsbühl, Eckersdorf and Aidhausen.
 Several historical locations were used, including Schloss Weißenstein in Pommersfelden, which stood in for Schönbrunn Palace.
 Exterior scenes of Sisi's childhood home were filmed at Eyrichshof Castle near Ebern, although the family's summer home was actually the nearby Possenhofen Castle.